 Breaks Down Gluten- The longer fermentation times of STELLA bread breaks down the gluten (proteins) into amino acids, making it easier to digest.
 This is why some people with gluten sensitivities are able to eat naturally fermented wheat breads.

 Natural Preservative- There are two acids present in sourdough bread.
 One is the lactic acid, which creates a mild tang, like yogurt has, this acid helps predigest the grain.
 The other one is acetic acid which inhibits the growth of mold and increases shelf life of naturally fermented breads.

 Neutralizes Phytic Acid- The bacteria present in the sourdough culture help activate phytase, an enzyme that breaks down an anti-nutirient preset in grains, beans and other seeds called phytic acid.
 This acid is known to strip your body of vitamins and minerals and can be hard on your digestion.

 Essentially, the ancient art of naturally fermented bread creates a healthier and more delicious loaf of bread.
-Try for yourself by ordering a loaf today!
+Try for yourself!

 You don't see the bread you love anywhere?
 You have an event or birthday and want bread for it?
 I bake special orders when ever I can.
 Contact me to talk about your special wishes and I will try my best to make them happen.